arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

-For more complex use cases you can call methods on value objects to make sure the given data are valid like the following example.
+For more complex use cases you can call any methods on value objects but you need to keep in mind that you cannot inject services into those static validators.

 ```php
 public static function validate(BookFlightTicket $flightTicket, ExecutionContextInterface $context): void